High Prices For Orphan Drugs Strain Families And Insurers

 Former U.S. Rep. James Greenwood, now president of the Biotechnology Innovation Organization, a trade group, said insurers are overstating the impact.

-"The insurance industry likes to tell us that the reason our premiums (and) our copays and coinsurance are going up and our deductibles are going up" is because of high prices for orphans or other drugs, Greenwood said.
+"The insurance industry likes to tell us that the reason our premiums [and] our copays and coinsurance are going up and our deductibles are going up" is high prices for orphans or other drugs, Greenwood said.
 "It just isn't the case."
 The bulk of health care spending, Greenwood said, is for hospitals, doctors and nursing homes.
 Prescription drugs get attention, he said, because "we are an easier target."

-Insurers, including UnitedHealthcare, try to mitigate the costs of orphans and other high-cost drugs by requiring patients to pay a larger share, setting quantity limits and asking patients to try other less-expensive drugs first, a process known as step therapy.
+Insurers, including UnitedHealthcare, try to mitigate the costs of orphans and other high-cost drugs by requiring patients to pay a larger share, setting quantity limits and asking patients to try other less expensive drugs first, a process known as step therapy.

 Some believe that amounts to rationing.

-"Nobody wants to talk about rationing, but there is already some of that anyway because of (the) levels of insurance that we have," said Christopher-Paul Milne, director of research at Tufts Center for the Study of Drug Development
+"Nobody wants to talk about rationing, but there is already some of that anyway because of [the] levels of insurance that we have," said Christopher-Paul Milne, director of research at Tufts Center for the Study of Drug Development

 "What would God really think about this?"